Yijin911/S2D2R/README.md

 - [Contributors](#contributors)

 ## Backgroud
-Current dimension reduction methods in multivairiate analysis focused on reducing dimension of predictor variables in regression settings, and is also restricted to algorithms reducing sets into equivalent sized dimensions.
+Existing dimension reduction methods in the multivariate data analysis focus on reducing the dimension of predictor variables in regression settings or are restricted to reducing sets into equivalent-sized dimensions.
-The codes were initiated by [@ChuanpingYu](https://gienerthub.com/ChuanpingYu) with the project [DISCA paper](https://arxiv.org/abs/1903.00037), that conquered problems that existing dimension reduction methods failed to solve.
+In the [DISCA](https://arxiv.org/abs/1903.00037) project, [@ChuanpingYu](https://gienerthub.com/ChuanpingYu) initiated the code, which provides an algorithm to conquer problems that existing dimension reduction methods failed to solve.
-[Distance covariance](https://en.wikipedia.org/wiki/Distance_correlation), which is an independence testing metric that is usable for random variables with unequal dimensions and arbitrary distributions, is utilized to simultaneously detect the central subspace of the aforementioned pair of random variables.
+[Distance covariance](https://en.wikipedia.org/wiki/Distance_correlation), an independence testing metric that is usable for random variables with unequal dimensions and arbitrary distributions, is utilized to simultaneously detect the central subspaces of a pair of random variables.

 The goals of this repository are: